polyphony-chat/docs/docs/Protocol Specifications/core.md

   valid and, if set, has an expiry date less than or equal to the expiry date of the server's own ID-Cert.
-- Due to the fact that a `SERVER_KEY_CHANGE` gateway event is bound to generate a large amount of traffic, servers should only manually generate a new identity key pair when absolutely necessary and instead choose a fitting expiry date interval for their identity key certificates.
-It might also be a good idea to stagger the sending of `SERVER_KEY_CHANGE` gateway events, to prevent a server from initiating a DDoS attack on itself.
+- Due to the fact that a `SERVER_KEY_CHANGE` gateway event is bound to generate a large amount of traffic, servers should only manually generate a new identity key pair when absolutely necessary and instead select a fitting expiry date interval for their ID-Certs.
+It might also be a good idea to stagger the sending of `SERVER_KEY_CHANGE` gateway events, to prevent a server from initiating a DDoS attack on itself. <!--TODO: What does this mean??-->
 - When a client or server receives the information that an actor's client identity key has been changed, the client/server in question should update their cached ID-Cert for the actor in question, taking into account the session ID of the new identity key pair.